 The Four Air Flow Measurements for Leaf Blowers

 To get things started, it is important to have a working knowledge of how these units of measurements come into play and what do they say about a leaf blower.
 What does CFM stand for?

 - Cubic Feet Per Minute or CFM’s.
 The CFM calculator refers to the volume of air that comes out of a leaf blower’s tube in one minute.
-Therefore, a leaf blower with 550 CFM can push leaves and light debris 550 cubic feet from the end of the nozzle in one minute.
-In other words, CFM meaning is a leaf blower’s blowing strength.
+Therefore, a leaf blower with a CFM of 550 can push 550 cubic feet of leaves and debris in one minute.
+In other words, CFM meaning is a leaf blower’s blowing strength or power.